CDRT/mk_docs/docs/guides/sus/su_dg/su_dg_ch3.md

    2. Click **Import updates** in the left pane.
 The Import updates window opens.
    3. Click **Browse** to navigate to the folder that stores your updates, and then click **OK**.

+	!!! note
-	!!! info "Each update must be in its own subfolder.
+		Each update must be in its own subfolder.
 If you are importing one update, specify the directory that contains that update.
-If you are importing multiple updates, put each update subfolder under the same parent directory and specify that parent directory."
+If you are importing multiple updates, put each update subfolder under the same parent directory and specify that parent directory.

    4. Select **Search subfolders** if you want Update Retriever to search through all subfolders located in the specified directory.